confluentinc/cp-ansible/docs.md

 ### kafka_connect_copy_files

-Use to copy files from control node to schema registry hosts.
+Use to copy files from control node to connect hosts.
 Set to list of dictionaries with keys: source_path (full path of file on control node) and destination_path (full path to copy file to)

 Default:  []